web-infra-dev/rsbuild/packages/document/docs/en/plugins/dev/index.md

 The full list of Rsbuild's lifetime hooks can be found in the [API References](/plugins/dev/hooks).

-The Rsbuild does not take over the hooks of the underlying bundlers, whose documents can be found here: [webpack hooks](https://webpack.js.org/api/compiler-hooks/)
+The Rsbuild does not take over the hooks of the underlying Rspack, whose documents can be found here: [Rspack Plugin API](https://rspack.dev/api/plugin-api)。

 ## Use Rsbuild Config